zowe/docs-site/docs/user-guide/server-side-install-overview.md

 * Containerization build
     **Note:** The containerization build makes it possible for some UNIX components to run in a container rather than under USS.
 For more information about this build method, see [Installing Zowe Containers](k8s-introduction.md).

-Zowe server-side components can be installed either on z/OS only, or both on z/OS and on Docker.
+Zowe server-side components can be installed either on z/OS only, or both on z/OS and in containers.

 The following diagram presents a roadmap for installation using the three primary installation methods.
 If you plan to install these components using a container build, see Installing Zowe Containers.